trichter/rf/README.md

 ##### Contribute:

 All contributions are welcome ... e.g. report bugs, discuss or add new features.

-The package can profit from more advanced deconvolution techniques.
+For example, the package could profit from more advanced deconvolution techniques.
-It is possible to test new deconvolution functions by just passing them to the func parameter of the deconvolve method.
+New deconvolution functions can be testst by just passing them to deconvolve method (see docs).